-When I was a kid, I wanted to be an artist (painter), and then I considered fashion designing because I thought I was pretty good at sewing clothes for dolls.
+When I was a little girl, I wanted to be an artist (painter).
+Then I considered fashion designing because I thought I was pretty good at sewing clothes for dolls.
 When I discovered the fun ways of digital art, I told myself that I would just become a graphics artist/web designer.
 But then I was like, “Oh, wait, this field is too darn competitive, and I’m not that great.
 I’ll just get a degree in Computer/Business Information Systems Analysis.”
 Don’t ask me to explain what that course entails.

 Well, almost three years later, I’m still on this writing journey, trying to improve as I go.
-And even though I still very much love writing and continue to feel a rush when I hold my finished product, I take it more serious now, in regards to the steps in pre-publication and what to do once it’s out.
-It is something I do full-time, and I honestly feel as if this is the right career path for me.
+I take it more seriously now.
+It is something I do full-time, and I honestly feel as if this is the right career path for me, finally.

 The short bio:

-Shane Morgan is a bestselling author of contemporary romance, suspense, and fantasy.
-She lives in the beautiful town of Narragansett, Rhode Island with her husband, who doesn’t mind being surrounded by books or inspiring the guys in her stories.
-Aside from writing, Shane enjoys blogging, reading, listening to music and watching movies.
+Shane Morgan is an author of contemporary romance, suspense, and fantasy.
+She lives in Rhode Island with her husband.
+Aside from writing, Shane enjoys blogging, reading, listening to music, and watching movies.